The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 9. Leg Press

-The leg press is a solid alternative to the belt squat because there is no load placed on the back and it isolates mostly the quad muscles.
+The leg press is a solid alternative to the belt squat because no load is placed on the back and it isolates mostly the quad muscles.

-The leg press is an easier exercise to perform compared with the belt squat because it requires less motor control.
-In other words, you don’t have to think about where your body is in space, you just have to move the load through the fixed range of motion.
+The leg press is easier to perform than the belt squat because it requires less motor control.
+In other words, you don't have to think about where your body is in space.
+You just have to move the load through the fixed range of motion.

-Just like the belt squat, the leg press is less fatiguing, which means quicker recovery times between workouts.
-However, the leg press has less sport application because it doesn’t require as much stability, balance, or coordination, which doesn’t transfer to broader athletic movements.
+Like the belt squat, the leg press is less fatiguing, meaning quicker recovery times between workouts.
+However, the leg press has less sports application because it doesn't require as much stability, balance, or coordination, which doesn't transfer to broader athletic movements.

 How To Do It